Create Computer Groups

 In step 3 name the view “All Updates Except Drivers”.
 Click OK.

-Now let’s set the views to have the proper columns, approval, and status views.
-Click on “Test – Servers” and right click on the column names to give you a menu of what columns to display.
-From the default set (Status Rollup, Title, Installed/Not Applicable Percentage, and Approval) add: File Status, Supersedence, Failed Count, Needed Count, Installed Count, Arrival Date, and Deadline.
-Change the Approval view drop down box from “Unapproved” to “Approved” with the status of “Any”
+Click on “Test – Servers” and right click on the column names to give you a menu of what columns to display. add: File Status, Supersedence, Failed Count, Needed Count, Installed Count, Arrival Date, and Deadline.
+For this view, change the Approval view drop down box from “Unapproved” to “Approved” with the status of “Any”.
+This is so that you can see what updates are approved for this group.
+This will be used in the approvals process in part 6.

 Click on the “Test – Workstations” view and do the same as above.